I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 “Dating Tips for Single Mothers”

 Good grief.
 No wonder I’m delusional.
-What sort of paradigm are we trying to live up to, fit in to, win, lose, win all over again?
+What sort of paradigm are we trying to live up to, fit in to?

 I was ruined by Feinman, you know?
 I told you that at the beginning.
 It was like chasing that first high with cocaine.
 It’s never going to be like that first hit, that first euphoric moment that you spend the rest of the night trying to recreate.
 And try as you might, you will fail.
 No, he was worse than cocaine.
 Or the best heroin.
 He wasn’t readily available in pure form anywhere and the alternatives were loathsome: either not potent enough or mixed with who knows what, downright scary and potentially soul numbing.